 The first recorded outbreak of the Zika virus was reported on the Island of Yap in 2007.
 It was followed by a large outbreak in French Polynesia in 2013 and other countries in the Pacific.
 The next one was reported in Brazil in 2015 as well as in July when it was found to be associated with Guillain-Barré syndrome.

 Symptoms of Zika virus are usually mild and last for several days up to a week.
 The majority of people who get infected don’t get sick enough for hospitalisation and fortunately, the death rate is quite low.
 Most mild symptoms include fever, rash, muscle and joint pain, and conjunctivitis which lasts for 2-7 days.

 The biggest downside of mild, sometimes non existing symptoms is that people don’t even know that they are infected, and in some cases, later on, it can lead to complications, especially on a pregnant woman’s fetus.

 Despite some viruses have reported outbreaks in particular parts of the world, there is always a possibility of spreading like SARS-Cov-2.
 More epidemic-prone viruses are more likely to spread the disease in large scale than others, but the fear is always present.

-The best way of mitigating the outbreaks is to be prepared for the next possible epidemics with various precaution measures which include having the right equipment at hand.
-The EpiShuttle has been used around the world and has been recognized as a gold standard for infection isolation and transport.
+The best way of mitigating the outbreaks is to be prepared for the next possible pandemics with various precaution measures which include having the right equipment at hand.
+The EpiShuttle has been used all around the world and has been recognised as a preferred solution for infection isolation and transport.